whitebird-roman-gruzd/whitebird-en-docs/README.md

 - User selects assets
 - User selects payout method
 - Receiving exchange terms based on selected parameters
-- User acceptance of exchange terms
+- User accepts exchange terms from the above
 - Creating an application
 - Receiving an address for the user to transfer cryptocurrency
 > maximum time for crediting cryptocurrency is 30 minutes!